jaimebuelta/django-docker-template/README.md

     docker-compose run test --lf
 ```

+  Some basic tests are added to the template.
+Note that the logs are directed to the console while running
+the tests, and will be captured by pytest.

 - *dev-server*: Run a dev server, aimed to check interactivly the app through a browser.
 It
                 can be accessed at port 8000, and it will restart if the code of the application